elastic/rally-teams/cars/v1/apm_tracing/base/README.md

 }
 ```

-Save it as `params.json` and provide it to Rally with `--car="defaults,apm_tracing" --plugin-params="/path/to/params.json"`.
+Save it as `params.json` and provide it to Rally with `--car="defaults,apm-tracing" --car-params="/path/to/params.json"`.